Follow-up analyses of the binary-neutron-star signals GW170817 and GW190425 by using post-Newtonian waveform models: Parameter estimation methods

 We also use the PN formula for the tidal effects (\texttt{PNTidal}).
 Recently, Ref.~\cite{Henry:2020ski} have derived the complete and correct form up to 2.5PN order (relative 5+2.5PN order) for the mass quadrupole, current quadrupole, and mass octupole contributing to the GW tidal phase $\Psi_\mathrm{PNTidal}(f)$.
 For the mass quadrupole interactions using data analysis as a function of the dimensionless tidal deformability of each object $\Lambda_{1,2}$, we rewrite it as~\cite{Narikawa:2021pak} \begin{widetext}

 \end{widetext} where $x=[\pi M (1+z) f]^{2/3}$ is the dimensionless PN expansion parameter, and $\eta=m_1 m_2 / (m_1+m_2)^2$ is the symmetric mass ratio.
-The tidal phase terms at 5+2PN order (line three) in Eq.~(\ref{eq:NUTTidal_phase}) corresponds to the complete version of uncalculated coefficients in Ref.~\cite{Henry:2020ski} and the 5+2.5PN terms (line four) in Eq.~(\ref{eq:NUTTidal_phase}) corresponds to the correct version in Ref.~\cite{Henry:2020ski}.
+The tidal phase terms at 5+2PN order (line three) in Eq.~(\ref{eq:NUTTidal_phase}) corresponds to the complete version of uncalculated coefficients in Ref.~\cite{Henry:2020ski} and the 5+2.5PN terms (line four) in Eq.~(\ref{eq:NUTTidal_phase}) corresponds to the correct version in Ref.~\cite{Henry:2020ski}\footnote{Following Ref.~\cite{Henry:2020ski_v4}, Eq.~(\ref{eq:NUTTidal_phase}) has been modified in the latest version, which is described in the Erratum~\cite{Narikawa_Erratum}.
+Two coefficients of 7PN order have been modified.}.
 The tidal amplitude $A_\mathrm{PNTidal}(f)$ is up to 5+1PN order as summarized in Refs.~\cite{Hotokezaka:2016bzh, Kawaguchi:2018gvj, Narikawa:2019xng}.

 For realistic cases, the tidal contributions to the GW phase are dominated by the symmetric contribution in terms of $\tilde{\Lambda}$.
 Motivated by this fact, ignoring the asymmetric contributions in terms of $\delta\tilde{\Lambda}$, the $\tilde{\Lambda}$-form is obtained as\footnote{Eq.~(\ref{eq:NUTTidal_phase_LamtForm}) is obtained from Equation~(\ref{eq:NUTTidal_phase}) by replacing $X_A$ by $1/2$ and $\Lambda_A$ by $\tilde{\Lambda}$.}